 I’ve improved the guitar with a few small adjustments:

-- Nut replacement: The original nut caused occasional string buzzing.
-Replacing it with a compatible Fire & Stone nut and its proper refinement solved this problem and also allowed me to lower the guitar action.
+- Nut replacement: Replacing it with a compatible and superior Fire & Stone nut allowed me to lower the guitar action.

 - Bridge saddle replacement: I replaced the original plastic bridge with a compensated buffalo bone bridge saddle, properly trimmed to lower the action.
 It is a cheap replacement with great impact on the sound of the guitar.